codlark/cls/docs/Properties.md

     * A number with units `px`, `in`, or `mm`, either positive or negative.
     * A number with unit`%` which sizes the element to a ratio of its container, eg `width: 50%` will make an element half the width of its container.
 Can only be positive.
   Default value for both `width` and `height` is `1/4in`
  * `rotation: ANGLE` - the rotation of the element in degrees.
 Elements are rotated about their center.
+Rotation also affects the location and rotation of contained elements.
 The default value is `0deg`.
 Unit is `deg`.
 Can be positve or negative.
  * `draw: TOGGLE` - whether to draw the object.
 If `false` the element, and any contained elements, will not be drawn.